Kreusada/Kreusada-Cogs/README.md

 ## Roadmap

-* Plans are being made to add custom responses to PingOverride if the requester is a certain user.
+* PingOverride - Plans are being made to add custom responses if the requester is a certain user.
+* PublishCogs - Update users on cog updates as well as for new cogs.

 ## Support